sivel/keyster/README.md

 	allowoptions: true
 ```

+Arguments provided on the command line will override the configuration file.
+Keep in mind that `-ldap-ssl` and `-key-allow-options` work slightly different, in that they must be supplied to enable the functionality.
+Not providing them will not disable their respective functionality if explicitly enabled in the configuration file.

 ## Usage with AuthorizedKeysCommand

 The `AuthorizedKeysCommand` expects an executable that takes a single argument, which is the username to retrieve the keys for.
 An example executable may look like: